ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 ### Project Overview

 This project explores the development of an Image Classification model, focusing on simple street-view images grouped by locations to predict the country or region where an image was taken.
 Given our limited prior experience with Image Classification, this initiative aims to enhance our understanding and skills in this domain.
-The first objective is to create a model capable of identifying the country from a given image.
+The first objective is to create a model capable of ixdentifying the country from a given image.
 Building upon this, a second model will be developed to predict the exact region of the image, providing a more precise location than just the country.

 The main goal is to develop a robust Image Classification model that can serve as a foundational tool for various applications.
 This overarching objective supports the specific sub-goals of predicting the country and coordinates of an image.
 This leads to the question: for what main purposes could an image classifier for countries or coordinates be valuable?
 We explored several potential applications to show the broader utility of the developed models in real-world scenarios.